A campaign to generate over a million petition signatures to #RightTheWrong of at least one of more than 500 broken treaties made with Native Nations.

 WE NEED YOUR HELP

 The #Honor1851Treaty campaign is a global effort to raise funds and awareness to support Indigenous Treaty Rights and how they play a key role in protecting land & life from environmental genocide.
-With a Global Petition to generate over a million signatures, the campaign challenges the United States of America and its Congress to #RightTheWrong of at least one of the more than 500 treaties made with Native Nations.
-We are also supporting the Mní Wičóni Legal Defense/Offense Committee and its mission to support and defend Water Protectors on the front-lines of the movement who have been arrested, violated, disenfranchised, marginalized and displaced.
+With a Global Petition to generate over a million signatures, the campaign challenges the United States of America and its Congress to #RightTheWrong of at least one of more than 500 treaties made with Native Nations.
+We are also supporting the Mní Wičóni Legal Defense/Offense Committee and its mission to support and defend Water Protectors and Peace Warriors on the front-lines of the movement who have been arrested, violated, disenfranchised, marginalized and displaced.

 Award-winning musicians and artists have donated eco-friendly apparel, gifts, hand-made jewelry, concerts, and decor to support our campaign objectives.
 We offer meaningful items for every budget.
 We invite you to peruse our #Honor1851Treaty store and make a purchase to enrich your life and support this movement.